jaspector

 Marshall publishes permit applications for new building work, fences, moving buildings, demolition, reroofing, signs, and vacant or abandoned property work.
 The building checklist says to call the inspection department with questions about permit requirements

-Typical processing time is Usually about one week, but some permits can be issued at application and others take longer.
+Building permit processing times in Marshall, MO typically run Usually about one week, but some permits can be issued at application and others take longer.
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Marshall, MO.
 The following work is generally exempt: No public building exempt-work list was found on the city pages reviewed; The sign code lists multiple sign types that do not require a sign permit, including construction project signs, certain for-sale or for-rent signs, temporary signs, traffic or municipal signs, memorial signs, signs inside buildings, occupational signs, flags and decorative displays, church or school signs, residential development signs, small direction signs, scoreboards, and incidental signs.
+When in doubt, confirm with the local building department before starting work.